Kebbrokk/Obsidian-Spotify-Playback/README.md

 Open your plugins folder
 - Drag and drop the plugin into your plugins folder.
 - Enable it in the Community Plugins Settings
--Copy over your Client ID and Client Secret [Remember to keep these hidden]
+- Copy over your Client ID and Client Secret [Remember to keep these hidden]
     - The plugin masks the string of digits for some privacy.

+Open your terminal and search for Spotify Playback Helper: Login to Spotify
+    - This will open up your browser and ask for permission to sync to Spotify
+    - Choose Obsidian as your application to open.
+[You do not need to click the Always Use option.]
+    - Once connected open your terminal and search for Spotify Playback Helper: Open Now Playing Sidebar.
+        - This will allow for the plugin to be placed on either sidebar for viewing.
+        - You can also use hotkeys and terminal commands to play spotify tracks.

+__ If you are playing something spotify it will show up.
+If not open spotify and select a playlist or album.